External frontends

 utility:

-plain// oryarn create next-app// orpnpm create next-app
+plainnpx create-next-app@latest// oryarn create next-app// orpnpm create next-app

 Next, you need to install your Gadget backend app's client package.

-To install the Example App node package, register the Gadget NPM registry for the @gadget-client
+To install the example-app node package, register the Gadget NPM registry for the @gadget-client

 package scope: